-The SharkBanz 2 works using magnetic technology to deter predatory shark species.
+The SharkBanz 2 uses magnetic technology to deter predatory shark species.
 Because it uses magnets it doesn’t require any batteries and is always turned on.
 It has a stylish, ergonomic design that fits anyones wrist over the age of five years old.
 It’s also good for up to 200m if diving is your thing.

-Recommended next read: ‘Rip Curl’s Piss Off Wetsuit Cleaner Review’
+Next read: ‘Rip Curl’s Piss Off Wetsuit Cleaner Review’